You have the same fight repeatedly

 Watch your back: arguments so intense, your body hurts

 While money and sex are the top two most common reasons for arguments, parenting differences, in-law issues or even what's-for-dinner fights can also lead to arguments, Dr. Boardman says.
 Driving behaviors and too much technology use during mealtimes to the list as well, says Dr. Amsellem.
 Regardless of the topic, be careful about how you react, especially if the argument intensifies: it can make the difference between good heart health and bad.
 Researchers from the University of California, Berkeley, and Northwestern University, found that couples who engage in rage-fueled fights are more likely to experience spikes in blood pressure and cardiovascular problems in the future.
 On the flip side, if you regularly withdraw emotionally during a heated spat, to include hardly saying anything and avoiding eye contact, the same researchers discovered you're more likely to develop stiff necks, backaches, and overall muscle tension.
+Try these 8 tips to avoid marriage counseling.

 You're too serious